oh-lang/oh/wishlist.md

           # instance functions can also be defined here.  they can be set
           # individually for each class instance, unlike a class function/method
-          # which is shared.
+          # which is shared.  we define a default for this function but you could
-          # we define a default for this function but you could change its definition in a constructor.
+          # change its definition in a constructor.
           # NOTE: instance functions can use `m` as necessary.
           #       even though we could use the notation `::instance_function_()` here,
           #       we prefer to keep that for methods, to make it more clear that
-          #       this is different in principle.
+          #       this has different storage requirements in practice.
           instance_function_(m:): null_
                print_("hello ${m x}!")